-Today, you’ll take a private transfer from Torres del Paine National Park to the Punta Arenas airport.
+Leave Patagonia behind today as you take a private transfer from Torres del Paine National Park to the Punta Arenas airport.
 You'll then hop on a domestic flight to Santiago.
-Upon arrival in Santiago, you'll have the remainder of the day to relax and explore at your leisure, perhaps visiting some cultural sites, wine bars, or restaurants you may have missed at the beginning of the trip.
+Upon arrival in Santiago, you'll have the remainder of the day to relax and explore at your leisure, perhaps visiting some of the cultural sites, wine bars, or restaurants you may have missed at the beginning of the trip.

-After breakfast, you'll make your way to the most remote inhabited land in the world: Rapa Nui, or Easter Island as it's commonly known.
-The trip involves a transfer from your hotel to the airport where you'll catch a three-hour flight to the island.
+Today you'll journey to the most remote inhabited land in the world: Rapa Nui, or Easter Island as it's commonly known.
+The trip involves a transfer from your hotel to the airport, where you'll catch a three-hour flight to the island.
 After transferring to your hotel and checking in, you can spend the remainder of the day exploring at your leisure.

 Day 13: Easter Island: Rapa Nui Full-Day Tour

-After breakfast, you will embark on a full-day tour of the island.
-It's an informative journey that will shed light on Rapa Nui's famous archeological sites.
-You'll start at Ahu Te Pito Kura, a unique rock structure featuring a central stone that, legend has it, was brought over by a king of the first tribes and supposedly still emits spiritual power.
+Embark on a full-day tour of the island today for an informative journey that will shed light on Rapa Nui's famous archeological sites.
+You'll start at Ahu Te Pito Kura, a striking rock structure featuring a central stone that, legend has it, was brought over by a king of the first tribes and supposedly still emits spiritual power.